 - In Ar tonelico: Melody of Elemia, Mir is the Big Bad who wants to wipe out all of humanity.
 In later games, she became The Atoner and tried to return the world to its original state.
 In the second game, she even joins the party, and the protagonist Croix can romance her.

 - Art of Fighting: in the first game, Mr. Big was the Big Bad who kidnapped our hero's younger sister and forced their father to work for him.
 In the second game, he still appears, now as one of the regular fighters who wants to go against his boss, Geese Howard.

 - Towards the end of Dragon Age: Origins, it is possible to recruit Teyrn Loghain Mac Tir — the Bad of the game's The Good, the Bad, and the Evil ensemble — into the Grey Wardens, instead of simply executing him for his crimes.
-If this option was taken, Loghain appears in following games as one of the good guys, such as when he helps out the title organization in Dragon Age: Inquisition to fight the Elder One. note
+If this option was taken (and he survived the Final Battle of Origins), Loghain appears in following games as one of the good guys, such as when he helps out the title organization in Dragon Age: Inquisition to fight the Elder One.

 - The King of Fighters: the same Geese Howard above was the Big Bad of 2 of the Fatal Fury games, while his half-brother Wolfgang Krauser was also the Big Bad in one FF game.
 In KOF 96, they appear together as Bosses Team along with Mr. Big; they aren't the masterminds of the story (that'd be Goenitz), but they do act as mid-bosses who try to get their hands on the power of the Orochi.
 In KOF XIV Geese reappears, now along with his 2 henchmen as the participants for the tournament that year.